New Hampshire may test durability of Sanders’ popularity

 Since then, the Sanders campaign has shown more of a New Hampshire presence and announced earlier this month that it had 90 staffers here.
 Warren has more than 55 staffers statewide, according to a campaign aide.
 And, though voters at their respective events often name Sanders or Warren as among their top choices, the senators’ campaign styles are far different.

 Warren prides herself on the number of “selfies” she takes with attendees, with lines snaking throughout venues well after she’s finished speaking.
-Though he’s not doing as many events per day since before his heart attack, Sanders, by contrast, still moves on quickly enough that staffers begin breaking down the site moments after his event concludes.
+Sanders sometimes moves on quickly enough that staffers begin breaking down the site moments after his event concludes — though he held a photo line of his own in Franklin on Saturday.

 Warren takes questions from the audience via a lottery system.
 Sanders — when he does opt to take questions — is likely to pepper crowds with more questions even as he provides answers.